drefa06/bash_debug_test/README.md

 - some functions that do operation with an error => gen_err_1, gen_err_2, gen_err_3, gen_err_4
 - a function that print formatted duration from an input value in ns

-The script will do:
+We define that script will do:
-- enter 1 or more operation to execute
+- enter 1 or more operation gen_err_<val> to execute
 - put this operation in a tmp file
 - execute each operation found in tmp file
 - at the end remove tmp file.